Sydney McLaughlin-Levrone: Personal life

 McLaughlin-Levrone is married to Andre Levrone Jr. (born March 9, 1995), who played four seasons at wide receiver for the University of Virginia before graduating in 2018, and who was with three NFL teams before retiring in 2020 without ever playing in a regular-season NFL game.
 Levrone and McLaughlin announced their engagement on August 25, 2021, at the Four Seasons Resort, Scottsdale.
 They married at Early Mountain Vineyards in Madison, Virginia on May 5, 2022.
+On July 12, 2026, she and her husband announced the birth of their first child, Savannah Michelle Levrone.

 McLaughlin-Levrone is a Christian.
 She and her husband are part of Grace Community Church in Los Angeles, and Andre is enrolled at The Master's Seminary, which is affiliated with the church.

 Her hometown of Dunellen, New Jersey, named the track at the town's Columbia Park for McLaughlin-Levrone on August 28, 2021.

 On January 30, 2024, McLaughlin-Levrone released Far Beyond Gold: Running from Fear to Faith, an autobiographical book recounting her life and experiences from the 2016 U.S. Olympic trials through the 2023 outdoor season.
-McLauglin-Levrone's book focuses on her running career, while showcasing her journey to become closer to God.
+McLaughlin-Levrone's book focuses on her running career, while showcasing her journey to become closer to God.
 Her goal in writing this book was to not only share her personal journey, but also encourage others to do the same.

+McLaughlin-Levrone is also an investor in USL Championship soccer club OKC Energy.